 Just as the State has a default estate plan for any of your assets not covered in your will or trust, most online account providers have default provisions to deal with decedent’s accounts as well, and the provisions may not be in line with your wishes.
-Additionally, if you haven’t provided for the disposition of your digital assets, they may essentially have to be probated – a process that many specifically undertake estate planning to avoid.
-Having to probate these digital assets creates extra work for you personal representative and will likely incur additional costs against your estate, leaving less for your intended beneficiaries.
+If you haven’t provided for the disposition of your digital assets, they may essentially have to be probated creating extra work for your personal representative and incurring additional costs against your estate, leaving less for your intended beneficiaries.

 As technology continues to rapidly develop and as our lives become more entwined with the digital world, it is more important than ever to ensure that your digital assets and accounts are handled in accordance with your wishes.
 Just as it is important to review and update your estate plan whenever you have a life change, such as a marriage, birth, or death, and whenever a change in laws affects your plan, it is important to account for changes in technology and online presence within your plan as well.
-To learn how you can protect and pass on your digital assets in the event of your death, contact David Mammel, Esq. at (248) 644-6326.
+Chapman Law Group has the experience to keep you on the right path.